ksliu25/aLottoPins/README.md

 #aLottoPins
 aLottoPins is a web app that allows you to track a progressive jackpot for a bowling league.
+So much fun, it'll have you saying "Wow, that's A LOTTA PINS!"
+GET IT?
+HA HA HA.... just read the directions below.

 ###Live Site / Demonstration